 Our most ambitious project is Claver House Commons.
 This project has three principal objectives:

 1.Offer science and literacy-based enrichment activities to grade school age youth living in the Ville.
 Our approach is to invite volunteers to share their personal experience and passion for reading, science, and technology.
 We provide an environment where volunteers can commit at whatever level their lives and their interests allow.
-Our volunteers guide our youth to new areas discovery that help ignite and focus their own passions and expand their horizons.
+Our volunteers guide our youth to new areas of discovery that help ignite and focus their own passions and expand their horizons.

 2.Provide a service-learning environment for volunteers involved in this project that promotes “service of faith and the promotion of justice” (GC32).
 We provide student volunteers an opportunity to live as a member of our Claver House resident community.
 Through their experience of “voluntarily displacement” (Nouwen, McNeil, Morrison), active interaction with the neighborhood, and reflection on their experiences, there emerge a sense of reality “that includes the broken world, especially the world of the poor, waiting for healing” and an ability “to recognize God as already at work in our world” (Nicolas).